Zibbp/tidal-utils/README.md

 1. Grab a copy of the `docker-compose.yml` and run it for the first time `docker compose up`.
 2. The container will provide a tidal oauth URL.
 Follow that and grant access to the application.
     1. Once authenticaed with Tidal the container will error due to missing Spotify credentials.
-3. Create a [Spotify Application](https://developer.spotify.com/dashboard/applications) and fill in the spotify section in the config file.
+3. Create a [Spotify Application](https://developer.spotify.com/dashboard/applications) and fill in the Spotify client ID and secret in `config.json` located under the `data` volume.
-4. In the `/data` folder create a file named `playlists.json` in the `/data/playlists` folder and enter Spotify playlists in the following format
+5. In the `data` volume, create a folder named `spotify` and within create a file named `playlists.json`.
+Inside playlists.json enter Spotify playlist IDs in the format below.

 ```json
 {